vbluemer/Homogenization_for_Damask/docs/problem_definition.md

  - stress_x_x, stress_x_y, stress_x_z, stress_y_y, stress_y_z, stress_z_z

 (`float [Pa]`, `list(float) [Pa]`) The loading directions with over-exaggerated stress magnitudes to identify yielding in.
 Can either by single value for each loading direction, or list of equal length in each direction.

+For stress states to be visible in the resulting plot, a applied load must either be uni-axial or be a combined loading in at most 2 directions.
+For combined loadings, only pure normal loadings or pure shear loads are shown.
+All data is used during the data fitting process, even when not shown in the plot.

 # Elastic tensor